tompittson/katacoda-scenarios/trivy-image-scanning/step1.md

 Scan the image using trivy `trivy image --severity "HIGH,CRITICAL" nginx:alpine`{{execute}}

 > Hopefully there were no vulnerabilities in the latest image.
-This demonstrates the importance of using the most up-to-date parent/base image you can and keeping that up-to-date.
+This demonstrates the importance of using the most up-to-date parent/base image you can and making sure that you update it frequently to pickup the latest security patches and fixes.